-- Determining whether property held for resale is stated at the lower of cost and net realisable value (including selling costs).
-Management make use of various sources of information in making this assessment including cost comparison to original development plan, internal development team cost expectations, post year-end sales activity, data from the internal sales team and market information from similar projects. - Valuation of investment property involves significant judgement and expertise.
+- Determining whether property held for sale is stated at the lower of cost and net realisable value (including selling costs).
+Management make use of various sources of information in making this assessment including cost comparison to original development plan, internal development team cost expectations, post year-end sales activity, data from the internal sales team and market information from similar projects. - Determining whether the investment in associates is impaired, by comparing the carrying value of the investments to future anticipated cashflows. - Valuation of investment property involves significant judgement and expertise.
 Investment properties are professionally valued annually by an external firm of chartered surveyors on the basis of market value.
 These third party valuations are sense checked using our own knowledge of the properties and market data available regarding similar properties.
 This is a key source of estimation uncertainty, therefore a sensitivity analysis is provided below:

-Change in assumption Change in value (£'000 Investment Properties Increase/decrease of 10% 797
+Change in assumption Change in value (£'000) Investment properties Increase/decrease of 10% 851

-3. Analysis of Turnover
+3. Analysis of turnover

-Turnover for the year was £14.5m (2022: £18.6m), mainly relating to sales income which totalled £13.5m (2022: £17.4m), and lettings income which totalled £1.0m (2022: £1.2m).
+Turnover for the year was £2.7m (2023: £14.5m), mainly relating to sales income which totalled £1.5m (2023: 13.5m), and lettings income which totalled £1.2m (2023: £1m).